 15505.
-Local development districts and organizations
+Local development districts and organiza-

-15506.
-Supplements to Federal grant programs.
+15506 Supplements to Federal grant programs.

-§ 15501.
+§15501.
 Economic and infrastructure development grants

-- (a) IN GENERAL.-A Commission may make grants to States and local governments, Indian tribes, and public and nonprofit organizations for projects, approved in accordance with section 15503- - (1) to develop the transportation infrastructure of its region; - (2) to develop the basic public infrastructure of its region; - (3) to develop the telecommunications infrastructure of its region; - (4) to assist its region in obtaining job skills training, skills development and employment-related education, entrepreneurship, technology, and business development; - (5) to provide assistance to severely economically distressed and underdeveloped areas of its region that lack financial resources for improving basic health care and other public services: - (6) to promote resource conservation, tourism, recreation, and preservation of open space in a manner consistent with economic development goals: - (7) to promote the development of renewable and alternative energy sources; and - (8) to otherwise achieve the purposes of this subtitle. - (b) ALLOCATION OF FUNDS.-A Commission shall allocate at least 40 percent of any grant amounts provided by the Commission in a fiscal year for projects described in paragraphs (1) through (3) of subsection (a). - (c) SOURCES OF GRANTS.-Grant amounts may be provided entirely from appropriations to carry out this subtitle, in combination with amounts available under other Federal grant programs, or from any other source.
+- (a) IN GENERAL.-A Commission may make grants to States and local governments, Indian tribes, and public and nonprofit organizations for projects, approved in accordance with section 15503- - (1) to develop the transportation infrastructure of its region; - 1So in original.
+Probably should be "155".
+Another chapter 3 is set out in subtitle I of this title.

-- (d) MAXIMUM COMMISSION CONTRIBUTIONS.- - (1) IN GENERAL.-Subject to paragraphs (2) and (3), the Commission may contribute not more than 50 percent of a project or activity cost eligible for financial assistance under this section from amounts appropriated to carry out this subtitle. - (2) DISTRESSED COUNTIES.-The maximum Commission contribution for a project or activity to be carried out in a county for which a distressed county designation is in effect under section 15702 may be increased to 80 percent. - (3) SPECIAL RULE FOR REGIONAL PROJECTS.-A Commission may increase to 60 percent under paragraph (1) and 90 percent under paragraph (2) the maximum Commission contribution for a project or activity if- - (A) the project or activity involves 3 or more counties or more than one State; and - (B) the Commission determines in accordance with section 15302(a) that the project or activity will bring significant interstate or multicounty benefits to a region. - (e) MAINTENANCE OF EFFORT.-Funds may be provided by a Commission for a program or project in a State under this section only if the Commission determines that the level of Federal or State financial assistance provided under a law other than this subtitle, for the same type of program or project in the same area of the State within region, will not be reduced as a result of funds made available by this subtitle. - (f) NO RELOCATION ASSISTANCE.-Financial assistance authorized by this section may not be used to assist a person or entity in relocating from one area to another.
+- (2) to develop the basic public infrastructure of its region; - (3) to develop the telecommunications infrastructure of its region; - (4) to assist its region in obtaining job skills training, skills development and employmentrelated education, entrepreneurship, technology, and business development; - (5) to provide assistance to severely economically distressed and underdeveloped areas of its region that lack financial resources for improving basic health care and other public services: - (6) to promote resource conservation, tourism, recreation, and preservation of open space in a manner consistent with economic development goals; - (7) to promote the development of renewable and alternative energy sources; and - (8) to otherwise achieve the purposes of this subtitle. - (b) ALLOCATION OF FUNDS.-A Commission shall allocate at least 40 percent of any grant amounts provided by the Commission in a fiscal year for projects described in paragraphs (1) through (3) of subsection (a). - (c) Sources of Grants.-Grant amounts may be provided entirely from appropriations to carry out this subtitle, in combination with amounts available under other Federal grant programs, or from any other source. - (d) MAXIMUM COMMISSION CONTRIBUTIONS. - (1) IN GENERAL.-Subject to paragraphs (2) and (3), the Commission may contribute not more than 50 percent of a project or activity cost eligible for financial assistance under this section from amounts appropriated to carry out this subtitle. - (2) DISTRESSED COUNTIES.-The maximum Commission contribution for a project or activity to be carried out in a county for which a distressed county designation is in effect under section 15702 may be increased to 80 per- - (3) SPECIAL RULE FOR REGIONAL PROJECTS.-A Commission may increase to 60 percent under paragraph (1) and 90 percent under paragraph (2) the maximum Commission contribution for a project or activity if- - (A) the project or activity involves 3 or more counties or more than one State; and - (B) the Commission determines in accordance with section 15302(a) that the project or activity will bring significant interstate or multicounty benefits to a region. - (e) MAINTENANCE OF EFFORT.-Funds may be provided by a Commission for a program or project in a State under this section only if the Commission determines that the level of Federal or State financial assistance provided under a law other than this subtitle, for the same type of program or project in the same area of the State within region, will not be reduced as a result of funds made available by this subtitle. - (f) NO RELOCATION ASSISTANCE.-Financial assistance authorized by this section may not be used to assist a person or entity in relocating from one area to another.

 (Added Pub.
 L. 110-234, title XIV, §14217(a)(2), May 22, 2008, 122 Stat.
 1474, and Pub.
-L. 110-246, §4(a), title XIV, §14217(a)(2), June 18, 2008, 122 Stat.
+L. 110-246, $\S4(a)$, title XIV, $\S14217(a)(2)$, June 18, 2008, 122 Stat.
 1664, 2236.)